 NDEP regulates air quality to protect public health and the environment.
 Monitoring data is a crucial component of regulations used to determine compliance with the USEPA primary and secondary air quality standards.
-Other important uses of these monitors include: support of and issuing air quality forecasts, support of long-term health assessments, and tracking long-term air quality both to gauge effectiveness of emission control and abatement strategies and to quantify accuracy of supporting model evaluation.
+Other important uses of these monitors include: support and issuance of air quality forecasts, support of long-term health assessments, and tracking long-term air quality both to gauge effectiveness of emission control and abatement strategies and to quantify accuracy of ambient pollutant monitoring.